Harbdulahi/Contoso-Sales-Performance-Dashboard-Power-BI-Dax-Data-Modeling-/README.md

 - Central fact table: `fact_sales`
 - Dimensions connected via surrogate keys
-- Optimized for time-series, category, customer, and geography analysis
+- Optimized for time-series, category, and customer analysis

 This structure aligns with BI tools such as Power BI.